The 3 Stages of Maintenance

 Most machine shops are stuck in Stage 1 or 2.
 Stage 3 is where the profit margins live.

-• 3.
-Predictive (Condition-Based): "Replace it when it vibrates."
-Optimizes part life and eliminates surprises.
+- 3. Predictive (Condition-Based): "Act when condition trends justify action."
+Optimizes part life and reduces surprise failures.

 The P-F Curve Explained